kerrykimrusso/target-blank/README.md

 **Most importantly, we *need* to know if certain behavior isn't working as expected on specific sites.**

-If you are able, report bugs and unexpected behavior by contributing with issues ([see below](#contributing).
+If you are able, report bugs and unexpected behavior by contributing with issues ([see below](#contributing)).
 Otherwise, questions/comments/suggestions/compliments/virtual hugs can be directed to targetdashblank@gmail.com.

 ### Contributing